 Multiple retreats were held with senior staff (including the Director of CEL) to work out the details of the new unit, and on May 1, 2007, CTE was launched, reporting to the AVP-LRI then, later the same year, to the AVP-A when the LRI portfolio was discontinued.

-CTE’s first director was Catherine Schryer, a faculty member from the English department and TRACE Director as of 2006.
+CTE’s first director was Catherine Schreyer, a faculty member from the English department and TRACE Director as of 2006.
 Other senior staff included Donna Ellis and Liwana Bringelson as Associate Directors and Vivian Schoner as the Research and Evaluation Consultant.

-In 2009, Catherine Schryer left Waterloo and then AVP-A, Geoff McBoyle, named Donna Ellis, a full-time staff member and CTE Associate Director, as the Acting Director of CTE.
+In 2009, Catherine Schreyer left Waterloo and then AVP-A, Geoff McBoyle, named Donna Ellis, a full-time staff member and CTE Associate Director, as the Acting Director of CTE.
 In 2011, Donna was hired as the full-time Director of CTE and remains in that role today.
 By mid-2011, both Associate Director roles had been eliminated, along with the Research and Evaluation Consultant position.
 The Centre’s management evolved to a Director and four Senior Instructional Developers (now called Senior Educational Developers or SEDs), which has subsequently been expanded to six.

 The staff positions within CTE have also evolved over time.
 Most staff from TRACE and LT3 remain with CTE today.
 In the past 10 years, five of our staff have been promoted within our department, and seven new positions have been created: two Senior Instructional Developers, three Instructional Developers, an Educational Research Associate, and a Communications Associate.
 The Faculty Liaison positions were also all moved to full-time, and the graduate student staffing model also grew from one TRACE TA Developer to four Graduate Instructional Developers and six TA Workshop Facilitators.